 Building the Temple

-However, work on the temple recommenced in 175 BC, when king Antiochus IV Epiphanes reigned.
+Nonetheless, work on the temple recommenced in 175 BC, when King Antiochus IV Epiphanes reigned.
 He hired Roman architect Cossutius to create a design for the largest temple in the world.
 Unfortunately, Antiochus died in 164 BC and work ceased once more.

 In 132 AD, on his second visit to Athens, the Philhellenic emperor Hadrian decided to complete the temple and dedicate it to Zeus Olympios.
 The temple was meant to become the center of a new district named Hadrianopolis.

 The Temple of the Olympian Zeus was the largest in Ancient Greece, even larger than the Parthenon.
 It was originally conceived as a temple of Doric Order, with a planned two rows of eight columns wide and two rows with twenty-one columns in the length.